hmrc/safety-and-security-entry-declaration-frontend/README.md

 You can see the different types of supported pages in the `.g8` directory.

+## Scalafmt

+We have a scalafmt config in the project to help maintain code readability.
+There are some limitations to what scalafmt can fix but the config provided generally does a good job of keeping things readable.

+To apply the scalafmt config, install the binary (make sure you're on version >= 2.5.3) and simply run `scalafmt app test`.
+Note that running scalafmt on the `.g8` templates may introduce a couple of issues due to not being valid scala source files, so I recommend skipping them if you're not modifying them.

+It's also possible to install the scalafmt plugin for your IDE if you're using one.

 ## Running tests in Intellij
 In order to run the tests in Intellij, you should add the following to your test run configurations under "VM Options":
 ```